 Refreshingly sadistic.
 Additionally, he was in all of the films.

-Gordon helps mediate these films; instead of a campy superhero film, he gives the films elements of neo-noir and detective.
+Gordon helps mediate these films.
+Instead of a campy superhero film, he gives the films elements of neo-noir and detective genres.
 Above all, his monologue in The Dark Knight truly made the film.

 She is an exceptional actress able to convey the cunning, mercurial nature of Selina Kyle.

-I do not really like Anne Hathaway but in this paper it looked sexy
+I do not really like Anne Hathaway, but in this role, she looked sexy.

 Liam Neeson!
-Gotta be number one on any list.
+He has to be number one on any list.
 Just say his first name, it's awesome.
-You can;t help but say it in an Irish accent.
+You can't help but say it in an Irish accent.
 Liam!

-Classic criminal played a perfect role as tertiary antagonist in the dark knight.
+The classic criminal played a perfect role as a tertiary antagonist in The Dark Knight.

-Carmine was the first villain in the films, before Scarecrow and before Ra's Al Guhl.
-Made the movie feel like a gangster movie at times, which made it feel more real.
-Batman Begins was the best of the trilogy, and Falcone, more than Scarecrow, more than Ra's, was the Brut force behind the crime!
+Carmine was the first villain in the films, before Scarecrow and before Ra's Al Ghul.
+He made the movie feel like a gangster movie at times, which made it feel more real.
+Batman Begins was the best of the trilogy, and Falcone, more than Scarecrow, more than Ra's, was the brute force behind the crime!

-Excellent how Christopher Nolan managed to keep Talia being in the final instalment under wraps.
-It was never advertised in the trailors, & even though its common knowledge that Ra's had a daughter, while watching the movie, her being in it, was still kept under wraps.
+It was excellent how Christopher Nolan managed to keep Talia's presence in the final installment under wraps.
+It was never advertised in the trailers, and even though it's common knowledge that Ra's had a daughter, her being in it was still kept under wraps while watching the movie.
 Bravo to Christopher Nolan!